If you have already read my dehumidifier buying guide, you already know the answers to most of the questions.

 - Are dehumidifiers costly to maintain?

-Dehumidifiers eliminate moisture and help keep wanted humidity level.
-Holding a balanced humidity limits mold increase reduces uncomfortable humid conditions, and guards your home against damage.
-If you see condensation on windows, moist stains on surfaces and ceilings, mold, or musty smells, you apparently have a humidity problem.
-You can’t ignore these problems otherwise fundamental damage to your home and its contents, allergic reactions, respiratory difficulties, and other health problems may arise.
+Dehumidifiers eliminate moisture and help keep wanted humidity levels.
+Holding a balanced humidity limits mold increase, reduces uncomfortable humid conditions, and guards your home against damage.
+If you see condensation on windows, wet stains on surfaces and ceilings, mold, or musty smells, you have a humidity problem.
+You can’t ignore these problems; otherwise, structural damage to your home and its contents, allergic reactions, respiratory difficulties, and other health problems may arise.

-I heard that a dehumidifier will help handle and release some of my allergy symptoms.
+I heard that a dehumidifier would help handle and release some of my allergy symptoms.
 Can it?

 Yes, it can.
 The extra moisture is one of the main culprits behind allergy symptoms in homes.
-High moisture can increase common household allergy triggers like dust mites, mold spores, and airborne bacteria, all of which can grow and reproduce quickly in humid conditions.
-All of these can aggravate allergies, making itchy eyes and skin, respiratory difficulties, and many other uncomfortable signs.
+High humidity can increase common household allergy triggers like dust mites, mold spores, and airborne bacteria, all of which can grow and reproduce quickly in humid conditions.
+These can aggravate allergies, make itchy eyes and skin, respiratory difficulties, and many other uncomfortable signs.
 Keep humidity level between 30 to 50 percent by using a dehumidifier to make your space less hospitable to these allergy triggers and help you better manage your allergy symptoms.

-Relative humidity is the most traditional way to measure humidity in your home.
-Relative humidity is the gram-per-cubic-meter measure of the water mist in the air divided by the gram-per-cubic-meter measure of the maximum value of moisture in the air can exist at the current temperature.
+Relative humidity is the most traditional way to measure thickness in your home.
+The relative humidity is the gram-per-cubic-meter measure of the water mist in the air divided by the gram-per-cubic-meter measure of the maximum value of moisture in the air that can exist at the current temperature.
 The resulting outcome is multiplied by 100 to get a percentage, which is your relative humidity.
 Recommended indoor relative humidity level is between 30 and 50 percent.
-If a humidity level is higher than 60 percent than mold and mildew spores, bacteria and dust mites grow.
+If a humidity level is higher than 60 percent, mold and mildew spores, bacteria, and dust mites grow.
 However, a relative humidity level below 30 percent can be quite as damaging.
-Before-Mentioned low-humidity conditions can head to an increase in cold and flu viruses, irritated skin and respiratory passages, broken ceilings, insulated wood floors, and more.
+Before-Mentioned low-humidity conditions can lead to an increase in cold and flu viruses, irritated skin and respiratory passages, broken ceilings, insulated wood floors, and more.

-How to choose proper dehumidifier for my place?
+How to choose a proper dehumidifier for my place?

-Manufacturers have made the choice harder.
+Manufacturers have made a choice harder.
 There are a lot of dehumidifiers available.
-If you don’t care about features, noise level, maintenance then proper dehumidifier choice is not that difficult.
+If you don’t care about features, noise level, and maintenance, proper dehumidifier choice is difficult.
 You have to know the area of the place you need a dehumidifier and a moisture amount.
-There is no one way to divide dehumidifiers so I made my own.
+There is no one way to divide dehumidifiers, so I made my own.

 Dehumidifiers by capacity:

 - Small Capacity.
-Dehumidifiers that removes up to 40 pints of moisture per day.
+Dehumidifiers remove up to 40 pints of moisture per day.
 They are great suited to handle small, damp spaces.
 For example, Whynter Elite-D 45-Pint Dehumidifier.
 Practical room size 700 square feet.
-I can suggest also Sunpentown sd 31e.
+I can also suggest Sunpentown sd 31e.

 - Medium Capacity.
 Removing 41-50 pints of moisture per day.
 Great for medium- to large-sized spaces.
 One of the best is Delonghi DD50PE 50 pint dehumidifier.

 - Large Capacity.
-Removing 51-75 pints of moisture per day.
+They are removing 51-75 pints of moisture per day.
 These dehumidifiers can treat a wider area of humidity difficulties – from very wet to damp conditions.
 A great choice would be Friedrich D70BP dehumidifier.

 - Whole-House Capacity.
-Removing more than 75 pints of moisture per day.
-Most of these dehumidifiers can remove extra moisture in areas up larger than 2000 square feet.
-If you need an extremely good dehumidifier choose Ultra-Aire 98H.
-It can remove moisture in 2500 square feet large areas.
+It is removing more than 75 pints of moisture per day.
+Most of these dehumidifiers can remove extra moisture in areas up to larger than 2000 square feet if you need a perfect dehumidifier to choose Ultra-Aire 98H.
+It can remove moisture in 2500 square feet in large areas.

 You can’t choose only by size and pints.
-You also have to know is an area is only a little damp, moderately damp, very damp or extremely wet.
+You also have to know if an area is only a little damp, moderately damp, very damp, or extremely wet.

 - Moderately damp space often feels damp and often smells musty.
-Humidity level is between 60 and 70 percent.
+The humidity level is between 60 and 70 percent.

 - The very damp place feels wet, smells musty; damp spots appear on walls and floors.
 Humidity is between 70 to 85 percent.